-Top 10 Best Killer Clown Halloweens Costumes 2017
+10 Best Killer Clown Halloween Costumes (2018)

 While there is no shortage of blood-spattered clown costumes, sometimes the multitude of macabre options makes you forget just how creepy a traditional clown costume can be.

 Especially when you act like a killer clown.
-After all, what makes clowns truly creepy is that they appear overly jovial.
+After all, what makes clowns truly creepy is their overly jovial form of entertainment.
 That and they spend a lot of time around children.

 If you are going to wear a normal clown costume and act creepy, please don’t do it around children.